autocrossblog/autocrossblog_astro/src/content/post/2011/2011-09-14-350z-with-a-white-stripe.md

 ---
+tags: [ [ 350z, nissan ] ]
+author: "chris"
+publishDate: 2011-09-14T01:10:33+00:00
+updateDate: 2024-11-15T12:15:17-06:00
 image: ~/assets/images/2024/April/350zWhiteStripe/350zWhiteStripe-1.jpg
-publishDate: 2011-09-14T01:10:33+00:00
-title: "350z with a white stripe"
+url: "2011/350z-with-a-white-stripe"
 excerpt: "Explore the journey of adding a white stripe to a 350z, complete with pictures and reminiscences.
 Share your thoughts in the comments."
-author: chris
-url: '350z-with-a-white-stripe'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "350z with a white stripe"
 ---

 ## Updated 4/28/2024: